markrmessmore/firestore-transfer/README.md

 ### Firestore-Transfer
-See [GitHub Page](https://markrmessmore.github.io/firestore-transfer/) for documentation and information.
+See [GitHub Page](https://markrmessmore.github.io/firestore-transfer/) for documentation and a live demo.